cran-task-views/MetaAnalysis/MetaAnalysis.md

 - `r pkg("TFisher")` provides Fisher's method using both hard and soft thresholding for the p-values.
 There is a wrapper in `r pkg("metap")` for the hard threshold case.
 - `r pkg("harmonicmeanp")` uses a method based on the harmonic mean of p-values which is robust to correlation between the p-values.
-- `r pkg("amanida")` provides meta-analysis of metabolite data using p-values and fold change.
 - `r pkg("metap")` provides simple graphics including albatross plots.

 Some methods are also provided in some of the genetics packages mentioned below.